From

 Accommodation

 Accommodation is not included in the price of your tour but is available to add to your booking during checkout.
-Simply select our Free reservation service Reserved by Rabbie’s™ & we will make a reservation on your behalf.
-We will contact you once we have secured accommodation to arrange for payment to be made.
+Select our Reserved by Rabbie’s™ service (fees apply) and we’ll book it for you, then contact you to arrange payment.
+We reserve rooms in the beautiful Bowmore Distillery Cottages.
+The cottages have between three and six twin bedrooms and have facilities you’ll share with other passengers.
 Alternatively you can choose to reserve your own accommodation.
-For more information about how accommodation works please see our accommodation guide. .
+For more information about how accommodation works please see our accommodation guide.

 Day 2 - Bowmore, Bunnahabhain, & Kilchoman Distillery